Ray and Lynn Peel

 Along with a number of like-minded people they were instrumental in establishing Weymouth Independent Evangelical Church.
 This was a new church plant without any support from a “mother church” which continues to serve their local area today.
 While serving at Weymouth Ray was called into full-time Christian work becoming the first pastor of the church having attended Bible college to be better equipped for ministry.

-Moving to Liverpool in 2003 to assume pastoral charge of Calvary Baptist Church Ray and Lynn served there for thirteen years.
+Moving to Liverpool in 2003 to assume pastoral charge of Calvary Baptist Church they served there for thirteen years.
 While there Ray initiated and ran Merseyside Bible College where a number of students from various churches received a grounding in theological and practical matters pertaining to service in the church.
 A number of those students have gone on to assume roles in churches as elders and deacons.

 When they eventually retire they hope to spend some time on a cruising catamaran exploring hidden coves and quiet harbours.